 Customers' Deposits.
 The fair value is based on the discounted value of expected future cash flows using the applicable interest rate for similar types of instruments.
 Discount rates used range from 4.04% to 5.68% in 2007.
-In 2008, management expects that these customer deposits will be returned to locators in 2009, hence, carrying amount approximates fair value.
+As of June 30, 2009, the management returns the customer deposits to CIP II locators in 2009.